stfc/PSyclone/doc/user_guide/examples.rst

 Various examples of the use of PSyclone are provided under the ``examples`` directory in the git repository.
-If you have installed PSyclone using pip then the examples may be found in ``share/psyclone/examples`` under your Python installation (e.g. ``~/.local`` for a user-local installation).
+If you have installed PSyclone using ``pip`` then the examples may be found in ``share/psyclone/examples`` under your Python installation (e.g. ``~/.local`` for a user-local installation).

 Running any of these examples requires that PSyclone be installed on the host system, see :ref:`getting-going`.
 This section is intended to provide an overview of the various examples so that a user can find one that is appropriate to them.
-For details of how to run each example please see the ``README.md`` files in the associated directories.
+For details of what each example does and how to run each example please see the ``README.md`` files in the associated directories.

 Alternatively, some of the examples have associated Jupyter notebooks